QuantiusBenignus/NoteWhispers/README.md

 `([ -f /dev/shm/ggml-tiny.en.bin ] || cp /path/to/your/local/whisper.cpp/models/ggml* /dev/shm/)`

 #### "Installation"
-(Assuming whisper.cpp is available and the "main" executable compiled; 'make' in the cloned whisper.cpp repo)
+(Assuming whisper.cpp is available and the "main" executable compiled; 'make' in the cloned whisper.cpp repo.
+See Prerequisites section)
 * Place the main script **vm** somewhere in your PATH.
 * Also create a symbolic link (in your PATH) to the compiled "main" executable in the whisper.cpp directory.
 For example, create it in your $HOME/bin> with `ln -s /full/path/to/whisper.cpp/main $HOME/bin/transcribe`.
-* Edit your personal NOTEBOOK_ID and AUTH_TOKEN variables in the code using the values from your Joplin app.
+* Edit your personal NOTEBOOK_ID and AUTH_TOKEN variables in the code using the values from your Joplin app (see next section).

 If you are using the GNOME integration (recommended), don't forget to:
 * Place `Whispers.desktop` in `$HOME/.local/share/applications/